 Before checking your I-130 status, you’ll need to know if immigration accepted your petition.
-If you just filed your I-130 with USCIS, you will receive notification that it’s been accepted.
+If you just filed your I-130 with USCIS, you will receive a notification that it’s been accepted.
 The notice will arrive by mail in about 2 weeks.
-Officially, USCIS refers to it as a Form I-797, Notice of Action or a Receipt Notice.
+Officially, USCIS refers to it as a Form I-797, Notice of Action, or a Receipt Notice.
 Here is a picture of the top of the form:

 In the picture above, notice a box labeled “Receipt Number.”
 It contains a string of three letters and 10 numbers.
 This number is extremely important as it is how USCIS identifies your case.
 You can also use it to do things like check your case status online, which we will discuss now.